NA62 experiment: Beam Line

-A secondary beam line, K12HIKA+, is kaon beam line.
-This beam is designed to come from a high flux of 400GeV/c protons in the North Area High Intensity Facility.
-The target/beam tunnel, TCC8, and the cavern, ECN3, where the detectors of experiment NA48 have been installed, have a combined length of 270m.
-It is planned to reuse the existing target station, T10, (located 15m from the beginning of TCC8), and to install the secondary beam along the existing (straight) K12 beam line, of length 102m to the exit of the final collimator, which marks the beginning of the decay fiducial region and points to the NA48 detectors (notably the liquid krypton electro-magnetic calorimeter, LKR).
+A secondary beam line, K12HIKA+, is the kaon beam line.
+The target/beam tunnel, TCC8, and the cavern, ECN3, where the detectors of the NA62 experiment have been installed, have a combined length of 270m.
+The T10 target (located 15m from the beginning of TCC8) is used to produce the final secondary hadron beam (K12).
+This K12 beam-line has a length of 102m, ending at the exit of the final collimator which marks the beginning of the decay fiducial region and points to the NA62 detectors (notably the liquid krypton electro-magnetic calorimeter, LKr).

-These beams lead to 4.5 MHz of kaon decays in the fiducial region with a ration of ~6% for K+ decays per Hadron Flux.
+The K12 beam has an instantaneous rate of about 600 MHz and is composed primarily of pions (70%) and protons (23%) with only 6% being kaons.
+Approximately 10% of the kaons decay in the fiducial decay volume, corresponding to a rate of 4 MHz of kaon decays in the fiducial region.